rosostolato/akita-ng-odata-service/README.md

 ## OData query

-The biggest benefit of OData is to perform a custom query to you data.
+The biggest benefit of OData is to perform a custom query to your data.
 So in partship with [odata-fluent-query](https://github.com/rosostolato/odata-fluent-query), all methods in `ODataEntityService` have a query parameter to be optionally passed via config object.
 Here is an example:

 ```ts
 import { ODataQuery } from 'odata-fluent-query';